 For desert, bananas are king.
 Banana crumble and Bermuda Banana cakes are well worth trying.

 To wash it all down, rum – like most tropical islands – is the drink of choice!
 Try the Dark ‘n Stormy cocktail, a blend of rum with ginger beer.

-Barbados vs Bermuda: Which should you choose?
+Barbados vs Bermuda: Which is the Better Choice?

 Both islands have similarities in terms of beaches, although Bermuda is often considered as the slightly more beautiful island.
 Locals are incredibly welcoming, and the island feels less ‘touristy’ than others in the region.